 Consistent with subsection 17(3) of the PGPA Rule the members of the Audit Committee, taken collectively, will have a broad range of knowledge, skills and experience relevant to the operations of the Agency, including its information technology environment.
 All members should be conversant with financial management reporting and at least one member of the Audit Committee should have accounting or related financial management experience and/or qualifications, and a comprehensive understanding of accounting and auditing standards.

-The Chief Executive will appoint the Chair of the Audit Committee, who will be one of the independent members.
+The Chief Executive will appoint the Chair of the Audit Committee.
+The Chair of the Committee is authorised to appoint a Deputy Chair, who will act as Chair in the absence of the Chair.

-Representatives from the Australian National Audit Office (the ANAO) and internal audit will not be members of the Audit Committee, however, may attend relevant Audit Committee meetings (in whole or in part) as observers, as determined by the Chair or by the Audit Committee.
+Representatives from the Australian National Audit Office (the ANAO) and internal audit will not be members of the Audit Committee, however, may attend relevant Audit Committee meetings (in whole or in part) as observers, as determined by the Chair.

 The Audit Committee is directly accountable to the Chief Executive for the performance of its functions.